XavierOP877/Avax-9000-AI-Agent/README.md

 - Brian AI for natural language processing
 - The DeFi community for inspiration

-## 📞 Support

-For support, please:
-- Open a GitHub issue
-- Join our Discord community
-- Check the documentation

 ---

 **Note**: This is a testnet application.
 Do not use real private keys or send actual transactions without proper testing and understanding of the risks involved.